-Students wishing to receive training and mentoring in teaching and who wish to teach biology laboratories are also required to take BIO 600, Effective Teaching (2 credits) and BIO 601, Mentored Teaching (1 credit).
-BIO 602, Effective Scientific Communication (2 credits), is strongly recommended for all students.
+Students wishing to receive training and mentoring in teaching and who wish to teach biology laboratories are also required to take BIO 600.
+Effective Teaching (2 credits), BIO 601.
+Mentored Teaching (1 credit) and BIO 602.
+Effective Scientific Communication (2 credits).
+These courses are strongly recommended for all students.
 Exemptions require approval of the student's advisory committee.